Clear Impact logo G

 • Richmond County Partnership for Children Richmond County Partnership for Children | Smart Start (smartstartrichmond.org)

-Working with parents and caretakers of young children, Richmond County Partnership for Children (RCPC) helps support families.
-Our Circle of Parents group provides parents with a healthy, non-judgmental outlet to discuss parenting struggles.
-We share information with our parents about the effects of their choices on children.
-RCPC continually offers resources and referrals to other community agencies to support our families in all areas needed.
+Richmond County Partnership for Children (RCPC) helps support families by working with parents and caretakers of young children.
+Our Circle of Parents group provides parents with a healthy, nonjudgmental outlet to discuss parenting struggles.
+We also share information with our parents about the effects of their choices on children.
+RCPC continually offers resources and referrals to other community agencies to support our families in all needed areas.

 • Richmond County School System Richmond County Schools